kev512/WalkMyDog/README.md

 ## Description

-The main assumption of this project is to create an application implementing the business process.
+The main assumption of this project is to create a mobile app which will implement the business process.
 The application will be a platform connecting pet owners (dogs) with people who, for a small charge, want to help them in their care and take them for walks.

 ---